liuji70520/population-analysis-in-malaria/README.md

 wget -r ftp://ngs.sanger.ac.uk/production/malaria/Resource/34/Pf7_vcf/
 ```

+## Begin with two questions
+Q1: Can be completed according to the material guidelines

+`How can we study the genetic structure characteristics of the target population through whole-genome variation data?"
+Keep this question in mind throughout the analysis, as it will guide how we interpret population genetic structure`
 ---
-## Begin with the question, "How can we study the genetic structure characteristics of the target population through whole-genome variation data?"
-Keep this question in mind throughout the analysis, as it will guide how we interpret population genetic structure.
+Q2: Self-design scheme

+`How to design and screen target sites for large-scale assessment of population characteristics and resistance information?`
 ---

 Note that each step is for reference only, please note the configuration of the specific software and environment, and refer to the corresponding wiki if in doubt。